Academic Policy 1500.20

 Final Examination Policy

-During finals week, students are required to sit for no more than two final exams in a single calendar day period.
-Students with three or more finals in a single calendar day period have the right to an alternative exam date(s) for each exam exceeding two.
-They must submit a formal request for an alternative date in writing, along with an official copy of their class schedule for verification purposes, to the professors of those classes involved to see if one will voluntarily move the exam.
-If voluntary accommodation is not achieved, instructors of classes with lower enrollments for the final exam will have to accommodate individual students affected before classes with higher enrollments.
+During the final examination period, students are required to sit for no more than two final exams in a single calendar day period.
+Students with three or more final exams in a single calendar day period have the right to an alternative exam date(s) for each exam exceeding two.
+They must submit a formal request for an alternative date in written or electronic form, along with an official copy of their class schedule for verification purposes, to the instructors of those classes involved to see if one will voluntarily move the exam.
+If voluntary accommodation is not achieved, instructors of classes with lower enrollments for the final exam are required to accommodate individual students affected before classes with higher enrollments.
 This process is the same when there is a final exam scheduling conflict (two or more final exams scheduled on the same date and at the same time).